 If your nails are discolored because of a bacterial infection or fungus, tea tree oil is any easy treatment you can try.
-Mix a drop or two of tea tree oil with a carrier oil such as olive oil, coconut oil, or jojoba oil, and swab the mixture on the affected nail.
-A study has shown that tea tree oil can effectively stop common strains of nail fungus from growing.
+Mix a drop or two of tea tree oil with a carrier oil such as olive oil, coconut oil, or jojoba oil, and swab the mixture on the affected nail. has shown that tea tree oil can effectively stop common strains of nail fungus from growing.

 Fungus can only grow in an environment where the pH level is acidic.
 Soaking your feet or toes in hot water mixed with baking soda may prevent the fungus from spreading.
 Baking soda creates an alkaline environment and, over the course of a few soaks, may leave your nails much clearer.

-Oregano oil has been found to have antimicrobial properties.
+Oregano oil to have antimicrobial properties.
 It’s effective against bacteria and fungi, which makes it a great treatment if you’re not sure what’s causing your nails to become yellow.
 Similar to using tea tree oil for treatment, oregano oil should be mixed with a carrier oil before being applied topically to the affected nail or nails.

-Hydrogen peroxide has been proven to help whiten teeth effectively when combined with baking soda, and it’s a common ingredient in whitening toothpaste.
+Hydrogen peroxide to help whiten teeth effectively when combined with baking soda, and it’s a common ingredient in whitening toothpaste.
 Hydrogen peroxide has “oxidizing” abilities, which makes it a stain remover.
 This means it’s a great treatment for nails stained by product use.
 The dye from dark nail polish can seep into the nail enamel, leaving them permanently stained.
 Hydrogen peroxide goes deep into the nail and lightens the coloring, similar to the way that bleach strips the color out of hair.
 Mixing hydrogen peroxide into warm water and soaking the nails may improve the appearance of stains, and adding baking soda will make it even more effective.

 Vitamin E is known to help cells retain moisture and look healthier.
-Your skin, hair, and nails all take on an appearance of vitality when you have plenty of vitamin E. Vitamin E has also been clinically studied as a successful treatment for yellow nail syndrome.
+Your skin, hair, and nails all take on an appearance of vitality when you have plenty of vitamin E. Vitamin E has also been as a successful treatment for yellow nail syndrome.
 Yellow nail syndrome is exactly what you'd think — a condition that causes nails to become discolored, ridged, and thick.
 Since vitamin E stimulates healthy nail growth, it can be applied topically or taken orally to help your nails grow in quickly.